 Against which the school has made an investment with LIC Rs.
 32,96,528 towards gratuity and Rs.1,00,094 towards leave encashment that qualify as plan assts within the meaning of AS-15.
 Therefore, the actual amount invested by the school in plan assets has been considered while deriving the fund position of the school.
 Since, the entire amount invested by the school towards gratuity and leave encashment has been considered while deriving the fund position of the school.
-Therefore, expenditure booked by the school during the FY 2018-19 amounting to Rs.
+Therefore, expenditure proposed by the school in the budget for the FY 2019-20 amounting to Rs.
 42,54,739 has not been considered as expenditure to avoid the duplicity.

 4. On review of audited financial statements for the FY 2017-18 and FY 2018-19, it is noticed that the school has incurred expenditure of Rs.
 15,53,660 against mentor for activity and Rs.
 3,07,283 against mentor for web design.
 The school has not provided any explanation and supporting documents for the expense incurred.
 Hence the total amount of Rs.
 18,60,943 has been included in the calculation of fund availability of the school with the direction to recover this amount from the society within 30 days from the issue of this order.
+Further the expenditure proposed by school amounting to Rs.
+2,74,081 towards mentor expenses for activity has not been considered.